There have been and will continue to be changes to the way that services for asylum seekers and refugees are running due to COVID 19.

 Any actions undertaken in relation to this should be fully explained by Mearns, ensuring that you understand the importance of self-isolation.
 Mears will use interpreters, where required.

-If you are in self-isolation Mears should keep in regular contact and provide food; sanitary products; anti-bacterial cleaning products etc for the period of time you are expected to be self-isolated
+If you are in self-isolation Mears should keep in regular contact and provide food; sanitary products; anti-bacterial cleaning products etc for the period of time you are expected to be self-isolated.

-Corona Virus Health Information:
+COVID 19 Health Information:

-- Public Health England also published Covid-19 guidance in different languages.
+- Public Health England also published COVID 19 guidance in different languages.

 Health Care Charges: